dberma02/coordinated_multiple_views/README.md

 # Coordinated Multiple Views Visualization
-Visualize 2016 presidential primary campaign contributions with a coordinated multiple views visualization written in Processing3.
-The visualization includes a line graph, pie chart, and cartogram which each emphasize a different aspect of the data.
+We visualized 2016 presidential primary campaign contributions with a coordinated multiple views visualization written in Processing3.
+The visualization includes a line graph, pie chart, and cartogram each of which emphasizes a different aspect of the data.
 Actions such as highlight on hover and click to filter coordinate accross all three visualizations.